There is an option now on your profile page

-- Schedule Slip: In terms of update rates the fics — including those not out yet — can be placed in three gategories: Starts suddenly with no prior announcement and vanishes just as quickly (EDventure, Zombie Attack, Sweet Jade and Hella John.
-Possibly Kids Fit and Sheldin and Lenard); either have its beginning or future chapters announced, but repeatedly pushed back (Housestuck Hurrcain Crconikals, Gumball Vs Satan, SBIGlets), or Hecksing Ulumate Crconikals.
+- Schedule Slip: In terms of update rates the fics — including those not out yet — can be placed in three gategories: Starts suddenly with no prior announcement and vanishes just as quickly (EDventure, Zombie Attack!, Sweet Jade and Hella John for a longer example.
+Possibly Kids Fit and Sheldin and Lenard); either have its beginning or future chapters announced, but repeatedly pushed back (Housestuck Hurrcain Crconikals when it came to season four, Gumball Vs Satan, SBIGlets), or Hecksing Ulumate Crconikals.

 - Stylistic Suck: As a little twist, the spelling and grammar usually improves in the case of multi-chaptered stories.
 Most Troll Fics do this the other way around as means of Serial Escalation, this series avoids that for realism.

 - Troll Fic: Averted.
 They're all written to be rather light an innofensive, however Sweet Jade and Hella John has clear jabs against Homestuck canon later on (in the final AN this was explained because the author slowly lost interest in the original canon), and Housestuck Hurrcain Crconikals is more explicit by the series's standards.

 - Vaporware: Ed, Edd n Eddy's Awesome Edventures, a concept that seems to pre-date even Zombie Attack!
 The author tried to actually work on this once, then faced errors when it comes to sound and hasn't said a word on this since.